A continuum model of multi-phase reactive transport in igneous systems: Introduction

+The main difference between different mixture models is the scale at which conservation statements, thermodynamic principles, constitutive relations, and material closures are formulated.
+Perhaps the most physically consistent approach is to formulate and close the governing equations the local scale, as laid out in the Thermodynamically Constrained Averaging Theory \citep[e.g.,][]{gray2013averaging, gray2014introduction, dye2015multiscale}.
+Thermodynamic constraints resulting from local-scale energy balances \citep{boruvka1985free} then inform a first principles-based averaging procedure that systematically bridges multiple scales up to the system scale \citep{gray1993mathematical, miller2005thermodynamically}.
+As a consequence, system-scale variables and processes remain formally related to their local-scale equivalents.
+This strategy is particularly powerful for problems sensitive to interface energetics \citep[e.g.,][]{gray2010thermodynamically, gray2011algebraic}.

-Thermodynamically Constrained Averaging perhaps comes closest to providing a rigorous and general multi-scale model framework for reactive multi-phase transport, at least in the porous flow limit where it has mostly been applied \citep[e.g.,][]{gray2014introduction, dye2015multiscale}.
-The resulting equations, however, become somewhat unwieldy.
-In addition to the standard conservation laws, they entail evolution equations for variables related to local-scale phase topology including common curves and triple points \citep[e.g.,][]{gray2010thermodynamically}, as well as interfacial forces including surface tensions and capillary pressures \citep[e.g.,][]{gray2011tcat}.
-In igneous systems, detailed observations of microscale dynamics are oftentimes difficult to obtain and, if available, are complex and challenging to interpret.
-Hence, for a leading-order physical understanding, the additional mathematical complexity required to formally couple the scales may not always be justified.
+Thermodynamically Constrained Averaging hence comes close to providing a rigorous and general multi-scale model framework for multi-phase reactive transport, at least in the porous flow limit where it has mostly been applied \citep[e.g.,][]{gray2014introduction, dye2015multiscale}.
+The resulting equations, however, are rather intricate.
+In addition to the standard conservation laws, they entail evolution equations for common curves and triple points \citep[e.g.,][]{gray2010thermodynamically}, as well as surface tensions and capillary pressures \citep[e.g.,][]{gray2011tcat}.
+In igneous systems, detailed, phase-specific observations of micro-scale dynamics are often difficult to obtain and, if available, are typically incomplete, inference-laden, and challenging to interpret.
+It hence becomes difficult to meaningfully constrain the added complexity required to formally bridge the scales.